History of NATO in Timeline

 October 1996: End of Operation Sharp Guard

-December 1996: Start of SFOR
+December 1996: Start of Operation Joint Endeavor / IFOR

-May 1997: Euro-Atlantic Partnership Council (EAPC) Established
+May 1997: Establishment of Euro-Atlantic Partnership Council

-On May 29, 1997, the Euro-Atlantic Partnership Council (EAPC) was first established as a forum for regular coordination, consultation, and dialogue between all fifty participants.
+On 29 May 1997, the Euro-Atlantic Partnership Council (EAPC) was first established as a forum for regular coordination, consultation and dialogue between all fifty participants.

 1997: Euro-Atlantic Partnership Council